The Importance of Food in Mental Health

 9. Probiotics Improve Gut Health

 Probiotics improve gut health.
-There are more serotonin receptors in the gut than in the brain.
-It is estimated that 90% of the Serotonin is made in the gut.
+Research shows that the gut has more serotonin receptors than the brain It is estimated that 90% of the Serotonin is made in the gut.
 Probiotics do more than improve gut health, they indirectly improve our brain too by increasing the secretion of Serotonin.
 As you know Serotonin is the brain's happy chemical and to improve gut health you can eat probiotic foods such as yogurt, pickles sauerkraut and kefir.
 Studies have proved that probiotics help boost mood and cognitive functions and lower stress and anxiety.
 Probiotics have become increasingly popular nowadays.

 10. Antioxidants are Important

 Antioxidants protect our cells against free radicals which are formed when our body breaks down food and when we are exposed to tobacco smoke or radiation.
 These free radicals are harmful and can cause cancer, heart disease and affect brainpower.
 They can be found in different foods such as beans, fruits such as apple prunes, sweet cherries, and plums, berries such as blackberries strawberries cranberries raspberries and blueberries, nuts such as walnuts and pecans vegetables like artichokes kale spinach beets and broccoli and spices with both antioxidant and anti-anxiety properties include turmeric and ginger.
 Vitamin K and Vitamin C supplements function as antioxidants as do for beta carotene.
-Eat apricots broccoli cantaloupe carrots collards peaches pumpkin spinach and sweet potato for vitamin C.
+Foods like broccoli, carrots, cantaloupe, apricots, peaches, spinach, pumpkin, and sweet potato are very good in vitamin C.

 11. Mediterranean Diet to Overcome Depression